AmerisourceBergen to pay $625 million in U.S. civil fraud settlement

-NEW YORK (Reuters) - AmerisourceBergen Corp, one of the largest U.S. drug wholesalers, will pay $625 million to resolve civil fraud charges, including selling adulterated and unapproved drugs for cancer patients, double billing, and providing kickbacks to doctors.
+NEW YORK (Reuters) - AmerisourceBergen Corp, one of the largest U.S. drug wholesalers, will pay $625 million to resolve civil fraud charges over the sale of syringes containing drugs for cancer patients, double billing, and providing kickbacks to doctors.

 The settlement announced on Monday by the U.S. Department of Justice boosts AmerisourceBergen’s total payout to $885 million over its repackaging and distribution of pre-filled syringes that were not approved by the U.S. Food and Drug Administration.